Employer of recordGermany

 36 – 40 hours per week

-Once in place, the Employer of Record can legally hire the employee on a fixed-term contract for up to 18 months.
+Once in place, the Employer of Record (EOR) can legally hire the employee on a fixed-term contract for up to 18 months.

 Employer of record Germany responsibilities: